Rufus Buck Gang: Capture and hanging of the gang

 Continuing attacks on both local settlers and Creek indiscriminately, the gang was captured outside Muskogee by a combined force of lawmen and Indian police of the Creek Light Horse, led by Marshal S. Morton Rutherford, on August 10.
-While the Creek wanted to hold the gang for trial, the men were brought before "Hanging" Judge Isaac Parker.
-He twice sentenced them to death, the first sentence not being carried out pending an ultimately unsuccessful appeal to the Supreme Court.
-They were hanged on July 1, 1896 at 1 pm at Fort Smith.
+While the Creek wanted to hold the gang for trial, the men were brought before "Hanging" Judge Isaac C. Parker.
+He twice sentenced them to death for the gang rape of Rosetta Hassan Edwards, the first sentence not being carried out pending an ultimately unsuccessful appeal to the Supreme Court.
+They were hanged on July 1, 1896, at 1 PM at Fort Smith.

 Depiction in culture

 A slightly modified account of the gang's crimes is the basis for the novel Winding Stair by Douglas C. Jones.

-The Buck gang, "Hanging Judge" Isaac Parker, half-black, half-Indian outlaw Cherokee Bill, and the socio-political environment at the death of Indian Territory are the subjects of the 2011 historical novel I Dreamt I Was in Heaven - The Rampage of the Rufus Buck Gang by Leonce Gaiter.
+The Buck gang, "Hanging Judge" Isaac C. Parker, half-black, half-Indian outlaw Cherokee Bill, and the socio-political environment at the death of Indian Territory are the subjects of the 2011 historical novel I Dreamt I Was in Heaven - The Rampage of the Rufus Buck Gang by Leonce Gaiter.

+The gang was featured in the 2019 film Hell on the Border.

 The story of the gang served as an inspiration for the 2021 Western film The Harder They Fall, in which Rufus Buck was portrayed by Idris Elba.

-The gang was also featured in the 2019 film Hell on the Border.
+The 2024 movie ‘The Night They Came Home’ is about the gang.

+It stars Brian Austin Green, Danny Trejo, Peter Sherayko (Tombstone), with a cameo by The D.O.C.